smallw00d2211/weaviate-io/developers/weaviate/quickstart/index.md

 Note that you can specify a `vectorizer` and still provide a custom vector.
 In this scenario, make sure that the vector comes from the same model as one specified in the `vectorizer`. <p><br/></p>

-In this tutorial, they come from `sentence-transformers/all-MiniLM-L6-v2` - the same as specified in the vectorizer configuration.
+In this tutorial, they come from OpenAI's Ada2 model - the same as specified in the vectorizer configuration.

 </details>